Margin Fees on IBKR

-The average annual return of the S&P 100 Balanced Strategy is 14 % before deducting any fees, commissions, and expenses.
+The average annual return of the S&P 100 Hedged Strategy is 14 % before deducting any fees, commissions, and expenses.
 To implement this strategy, we use the Interactive Brokers margin account.
-When calculating the net return, we have to, among other things, discount the interest paid on margin loans.
+When calculating the net return, we have to, among other things, discount the interest paid on margin fees (loans).
 The main topics of the article are why we are borrowing funds to implement this strategy and how we can calculate the amount of money we are going to borrow.

-In search of the most robust strategy, our analysts have discovered that we can achieve the best results using margin accounts.
+In search of the most robust strategy, our analysts have discovered that we can achieve the best results using margin accounts that are linked with margin fees.
 These accounts allow us to borrow funds for trading from our broker.
 This way, we can increase our buying power and maximize the return while minimizing the risk we assume.
 However, we will be paying interest on the loan for its duration.

 To figure out the actual amount we are borrowing, we need to understand how is our portfolio created and how it is purchased.